On this page

 Reporting suspicion that a child or young person may be at risk

 Your staff and volunteers may be mandated notifiers and required by law to report any suspicions that a child or young person is, or may be, at risk.
 Your organisation must have a policy for ensuring appropriate reports are made to the Child abuse report line, 13 14 78.

-Child protection is everybody’s responsibility and all members of your organisation should be encouraged to report suspected children or young people at risk of harm regardless of whether they are legally obligated to or not.
+Child protection is everybody’s responsibility.
+All members of your organisation should be encouraged to report the suspicion that a child or young person is at risk, regardless of whether they are legally obligated to or not.

 Bullying and harassment

 Your policy should identify how your organisation will address bullying by or against children and young people in your organisation.